solidi/writing/05-deception-degenerate-ab-testing.md

 > A **degenerate** case is a limiting case in which an element of a class of objects is qualitatively different from the rest of the class and hence belongs to another, usually simpler, class. **Degeneracy** is the condition of being a **degenerate** case.

-The degenerate triangle is deceptive, and so maybe the patterns defined above.
+The degenerate triangle is deceptive, and so are the patterns defined above.
 All tests are doable without the user understanding it had happened nor platforms catching authors in the act.
-These A/B tests may be in a degenerate class of the typical e-commerce standard tricks such as *urgency*, *scarcity*, and *human fallacy*.
+These A/B tests are a degenerate class of the typical e-commerce tricks such as *urgency*, *scarcity*, and *human fallacy*.
 These techniques are, in most cases, harmless but act on *deception*.
 The question posed here is when the human is unknowingly participating, is it ethical to run these tests?

 The question may have already been answered because large technology companies have published their results.

 ## A/B/Code/Deception Testing

-Some years ago, both Facebook and OkCupid deceived their users by running controversial A/B tests surrounding content engagement and companion matching.
+Some years ago, both Facebook and OkCupid deceived their users by running controversial A/B tests surrounding content engagement by companion matching.
 Then, they posted the results to the public.
-Many opponents suggested that manipulating emotions and incorrectly matching incompatible date companions was wrong.
+Opponents suggested that manipulating emotions and incorrectly matching incompatible date companions was wrong.
 This started a very long chain of responses from the [community](https://techcrunch.com/2014/06/29/ethics-in-a-data-driven-world/).

 ![The increasing data and tooling power will be the deciding factor.
 [Post here](https://www.gwern.net/docs/psychology/okcupid/weexperimentonhumanbeings.html).](images/05-09.png)